vorpalnet/blade/docs/README.md

 **Self-contained.** No external fonts, scripts, images or stylesheets: these are published under a content policy that blocks every external host, and a linked asset fails silently.
-The Vorpal mark is inlined in the shell for that reason.
+The Vorpal mark is inlined in the shell for that reason — a copy of the canonical `admin/portal/src/main/webapp/brand/vorpal_logo.svg`, filled through the `--brand` token so it tracks the light/dark theme instead of a fixed purple or white. **When the logo changes in `brand/`, re-sync the inline copies** in `deck-template.html` and `tutorial-template.html` (the paths and `viewBox` are what change; keep the `class="vorpal-mark"`/`cls-1` wrapper).

 ## Classes worth knowing